tnebooks/12th-physics/content.en/atomic-and-nuclear-physics/_index.md

 In this context, the remaining part of this unit is written to understand the structure and basic properties of nucleus.
 Further how the nuclear energy is produced and utilized are discussed.

 **9.2**   **ELECTRIC DISCHARGE THROUGH GASES**

-Gases at normal atmospheric pressure are poor conductors of electricity because they do not have free electrons for conduction.

-But by special arrangement, one can make a gas to conduct electricity.
+Gases at normal atmospheric pressure are poor conductors of electricity because they do not have free electrons for conduction.But by special arrangement, one can make a gas to conduct electricity.
 A simple and convenient device used to study the conduction of electricity through gases is known as gas discharge tube.
 The arrangement of discharge tube is shown in Figure 9.2.
 It consists of a long closed glass tube (of length nearly 50 cm and diameter of 4 cm) inside of which a gas in pure form is filled usually.
 The small opening in the tube is connected to a high vacuum pump and a low-pressure gauge.
 This tube is fitted with two metallic plates known as electrodes which are connected to secondary of an induction coil.
 The electrode connected to positive of secondary is known as anode and the electrode to the negative of the secondary is cathode.
 The potential of secondary is maintained at about 50 kV.

 <!-- **High potential difference**